-The PGY-1 Residency Program at UO Hospitals will provide me with the opportunity to further develop my clinical knowledge, critical thinking, teaching, research, and leadership skills to needed for me to achieve my goal: to become a well-rounded pharmacist who has the skills to care for my patients and support my colleagues.
+I would welcome the opportunity to contribute to UO by engaging in activities like teaching and precepting pharmacy students, conducting clinical research and building community while further developing my clinical knowledge, teaching, research, and leadership skills.
+After a PGY-1 training, my plan is to pursue a specialized training, but my immediate goal is to become a well-rounded pharmacist who has the skills to care for my patients and support my colleagues.
 I look forward to the opportunity to visit your institution, and thank you for your consideration of my application.